 Additionally, the Entity believes it is not exposed to significant liquidity risk as all investments are held in instruments that are highly liquid and can be disposed of to settle commitments.
-The fixed income securities yield interest between 0.85% and 0.95% and mature in January 2019.
+The fixed income securities yield interest between 0.75% and 0.95% and mature between February 2019 and March 2020.